HELP END MARIJUANA PROHIBITION

 5.5 The Annual General and Extraordinary General Meeting can only meet for voting purposes if a quorum of any three members of the Executive Committee plus four other general members is reached.

 6. Endorsement of Election Candidates

-6.2 The allocation or preferences, if any, to other parties and/or candidates in elections to Parliament shall be determined by the Executive Committee in consultation with our candidate/s
+6.2 The allocation of preferences, if any, to other parties and/or candidates in elections to Parliament shall be determined by the Executive Committee in consultation with our candidate/s.

-The Constitution in tot was adopted at the 2006 Annual General Meeting.
+The Constitution in toto was adopted at the 2006 Annual General Meeting.